bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic elements are when the commands in HTML have a direct meaning in the function that they do on the web bage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    2.1) in Display inline the bttom and top margins are not respected where as in display block they are 2.2) in Display block the there is a line break after the elements where as display inline doesn't have that.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+While using flex box, the same x axis is where all the objects are centered on in the middle of the element.

 5. Explain why git is valuable to a team of developers.

+Git allows the user to clone a file onto their local device, set a name for their own branch of the file, and then tracks all of the changes made on a file, and allows the user to push the changes onto a remote repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.